drupalprojects/storm/README.txt

 Storm consists of a set of modules as follows: Storm (base module), Attributes (settings), Organizations, Projects, Tasks, Tickets, Timetrackings, People, Notes, Knowledgebase, Invoices, Invoice items, and Expenses.

-Each of these provides permissions to control the sharing of data with other users and organizations, and link together - for example, an invoice can be associated with an organization and project.
+Each of these provides permissions to control the sharing of data with other users and organizations.
+NB: This may conflict with other node access modules.

 All components (except Attributes) are nodes, so can be extended as follows: